 Energy requirements in excess of a utility's own capacity are supplied through contracts with other generators of electricity and purchased on the open market.
-Factors that could cause EUI to purchase power for its customers may include generating plant outages, extreme weather conditions, demand growth, and price.
 The EUI companies complete projections under various scenarios to test what actions would be needed if one or more counterparties failed to provide the contractual amount of energy.